bphigg/558Project3/Elementary.md

     ##
     ## Pre-processing: centered (40), scaled (40)
     ## Resampling: Cross-Validated (5 fold)
-    ## Summary of sample sizes: 2362, 2361, 2361, 2362, 2362
+    ## Summary of sample sizes: 2362, 2362, 2362, 2361, 2361
     ## Resampling results:
     ##
     ##   logLoss
-    ##   0.553477
+    ##   0.5314682
     ##
     ## Tuning parameter 'C' was held constant at a value of 1

-SVM is a viable model as it has an logloss of .5344.
+SVM is a viable model as it has an logloss similar to the other models.
 The model does better with more complex data making it better with higher dimensional data,

 # Final Model Selection